 2.9.1 When an applicant has not bid for any available properties for one year, we will normally write to them to see if they still wish to be on the housing register.
 If there is no response within the required time limit, (28 days from the letter being sent) the application will be cancelled.
+We will write to the applicant to notify them of this.
 If an applicant contacts St Edmundsbury Borough Council within 28 days of their application being cancelled and indicates that they still want to be considered for housing, the application will be reinstated from their last applicable date in band (see s.2.3 above).